 Let’s face it, traditional salads can often leave you feeling hungry and unsatisfied.
 But, have you tried a power salad?
 Power salads are more than just boring veggies – they’re a complete meal, full of nutrients, vitamins, minerals, healthy fats, protein… and most importantly, FLAVOR!
 Indulging in a power salad for lunch or dinner is the perfect way to satisfy your taste buds while also eating healthy.
 And let’s face it, many of us are looking for ways to avoid cooking in our already stifling kitchens.
-Watch the video below for easy, step-by-step instructions for creating a tasty and healthy power salad.
+Below are the step-by-step instructions for creating a tasty and healthy power salad.

 Take a handful of Arugula and spread them at the bottom of your salad bowl to serve as the bed of your salad.
 Arugula has tons of nitrates, which are really good for the body.